Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

-These converging lines look at the lines that run along the image that ends in a point, far into the distance.
-These run along the image horizontally in street images, or vertically in architecture.
+These converging lines look at the bands that run alongside the image.
+They end in a point, far into the distance.

-Our extensive article here will help you understand and use these lines, helping to strengthen your images.
+Our extensive article here will help you understand and use these lines.
+All in the cause of strengthening your images.

-Horizontal lines are everywhere we look and form the basis of many compositional rules.
-This is a great way to group together many other subjects together.
+Horizontal lines are everywhere we look.
+They form the basis of many compositional rules.
+This is a great way to group together with many other subjects together.

 It helps to give the scene a location or a direction.
 They also offer an impression of stability to the image as it runs parallel to the ground that we stand upon.

-Read here on how to use these horizontal lines effectively.
+Read here on how to use these horizontal lines.

 Read our article here on how to use vertical lines to your benefit.

 Architecture image capturing needs a different set of photography composition skills.
 Buildings come in all sorts of shapes and sizes.
-Composition is really the key in this area.
+The composition is key in this area.

 One of the most important tips on what to look out for is to capture the details.
 Look closer at the building and in a way that most people wouldn’t.